Situation before reforms under the Employment Rights Act 2025

 The new rules will apply to agency workers too.

-Many elements of the new regime will be contained in regulations, and the Government has indicated that it will consult on these measures before they are implemented.
+Many elements of the new regime will be contained in regulations, following a Government consultation which will close on 25 August 2026.

 Guaranteed hours

-It is expected that from 2027 employers will have a duty to offer zero hours and qualifying minimum hours workers a guaranteed hours contract that reflects the hours they usually work in a reference period and includes information about when the hours are to be worked.
+It is expected that from 2027 employers will have a duty to offer zero hours and qualifying low hours workers a guaranteed hours contract that reflects the hours they usually work in a reference period.

-The reference period will be set by regulations and is likely to be 12 weeks.
-Regulations will also address the specific working pattern or days that must form part of the guaranteed hours offer, the format of the offer and how long the offer should remain open.
+Regulations are likely to address the specific working pattern or days that must form part of the guaranteed hours offer, the format of the offer and how long the offer should remain open.
+However, these issues are not covered in detail in the current consultation.

 It will be possible for a collective agreement to disapply the right to guaranteed hours.